lpoulain/Rust-JVM/README.md

 ## What is supported

 At this point it is a very primitive JVM.
-The `Hello.java`, `Arithm.java` and `Streams.java` show what is currently being supported.
+The `Hello.java`, `Arithm.java`, `Streams.java` and `Mandelbrot.java`  show what is currently being supported.

 See also the [Bytecode overview](bytecode.md) and the [Java Streams overview](streams.md) to have a glimpse of how Java/Scala/Kotlin code are converted into bytecode instructions.